Our Community Safety team can help with tips on responsible pet ownership, along with what to do with injured wildlife and controlling pests.

 Dogs can be exercised off-leash, when not in use for designated public sporting events, training and/or special events, as designated by the Committee of management:

 - Bungaree-Creswick Road Reserve

 Dogs that bark excessively can be a source of irritation for neighbours.

 Talking to your neighbours or leaving a friendly letter in their mailbox is the first step to attempting to solve any issues.
 Often dog owners may not be aware of their dog barks.

 There are a number of reasons a dog may bark, including boredom, medical reasons, fear or seeking attention.

-Under the Domestic Animals Act, it is an offence for an owner to allow their dog to be a nuisance, where it interferes with a neighbour’s peace and comfort.
+Under the Domestic Animals Act, it is an offense for an owner to allow their dog to be a nuisance, where it interferes with a neighbour’s peace and comfort.

 If you are unable to resolve the matter with your neighbour, Council can help.
 The Community Safety team will need a completed barking dog form or a letter that outlines the problem, including the neighbour's address, the response form approaching them and when the problem occurs.